Order Year

-The Independence of the Seas is a Freedom-class vessel of the Royal Caribbean International fleet.
-The
+The Independence of the Seas Freedom-class vessel joined the Royal Caribbean International fleet in 2008.

 The Independence of the Seas is a Freedom-class vessel of the Royal Caribbean International fleet.
 The $590m ship is a sister to the Freedom of the Seas and Liberty of the Seas.
 It was officially named at a ceremony in Southampton on 26 April 2008.